What You'll Learn

 When a sibling has special needs, it can be especially difficult for their siblings.
 But the same rules can still help.
 And you can also support each sibling by making sure they get plenty of attention and one-on-one time with you — which is often what they’re really trying to get when they fight.

 Anyone with more than one child knows that even siblings who are the best of friends can still get on each other’s nerves.
 And it’s certainly understandable — they’re forced to live under the same roof and spend much of their free time together.
 Inevitably, they are competing for limited attention and resources.
 Who wouldn’t get irritated in that situation, at least once in a while?

 But what’s a parent to do when things escalate and it seems like the kids are fighting constantly?
 It can make the home feel like a battlefield, and the adults more like peace negotiators than parents.
-Fortunately, Dr. Stephanie Lee, director of the ADHD and Behavior Disorders Center at the Child Mind Institute, says there is a bright side.
+Fortunately, Stephanie Lee, PsyD, a clinical psychologist at the Child Mind Institute, says there is a bright side.
 While sibling squabbles can certainly be stressful, “having siblings gives kids good practice for social skills that they need in the real world.
 If parents see these things as opportunities to teach, that can be really positive,” says Dr. Lee.
 Learning to healthily navigate conflicts with siblings can teach kids about things like taking turns, sharing, body autonomy, when to turn to an adult, and using words rather than physical force to solve a problem.

 Here are some things parents can do to help keep the peace in the home.

 So often parents end up playing referee, breaking up fights and calling fouls as they happen — over and over and over again.
 But to truly break the cycle, it’s crucial to take a step back and try to get at what the root cause of the conflict might be so you can address that instead.
 For example, if it seems like your kids are always fighting over toys, try to look for a pattern.
 When does it happen?